Easily use any BOM as a Gradle Version Catalog.

 }

 Unfortunately, settings plugins in Gradle cannot take advantage of the same caching mechanisms that are provided for tasks with incremental builds.
-However, we have added the ability to save the generated TOML catalog to a file, and the build will (re)use that file the next time the build is invoked.
-Currently, the behavior is disabled by default.
+However, we have added the ability to save the generated TOML catalog to a file so that you can verify the contents of the generated catalog.

 generate("myLibs") {